 Why practice Yoga Nidra and what are the benefits?

-We live in a world full of stimulation, and chronic stress is epidemic.
-Yoga Nidra activates the relaxation response, therefore it is an excellent technique for stress management and prevention of burnout.
+We live in a world full of stimulation.
+Chronic stress is epidemic.
+Yoga Nidra activates the relaxation response, making it an excellent technique for stress management while preventing burnout.
 It reduces chronic tension, strengthens the immune system, builds resilience, and stimulates the body’s natural healing response.
-It may be used to reduce blood pressure or deal with migraine headaches, among others.
+It may be used to reduce blood pressure or deal with migraines.
 People using this practice report decreased stress and anxiety, increased energy levels, focus and concentration, improved sleep, and greater sense of well-being.

 Expect to be led through a unique sequence of gentle yet effective stretches, and explore the lesser-known gem of yoga—breathwork—which plays an essential role in grounding the body and quieting the busy mind.
-Then, as you lie down in a restful position, you will be guided through different stages of relaxation, including body scan, breath awareness and visualization.
-With consistent practice, you will develop the ability to release blocked energy and focus your mind.
-When you step off of your yoga mat, you can more skillfully take on whatever life brings.
+As you lie down in a restful position, you will be guided through different stages of relaxation, including body scan, breath awareness and visualization.
+With consistent practice, you will develop the ability to release blocked energy and focus your mind so you can more skillfully take on whatever life brings.